Emma Wareus

-Emma Wareus (born 28 July 1990) is a model and beauty pageant titleholder who was crowned Miss Botswana 2010 and represented her country at Miss World 2010 where she placed first runner-up on 30 October 2010 in Sanya, China.
+Emma Wareus (born 28 July 1990) is a Motswana model and beauty pageant titleholder who was crowned Miss Botswana 2010 and represented her country at Miss World 2010 where she placed first runner-up on 30 October 2010 in Sanya, China.
 This is the highest placement for a woman from her country in the history of the pageant, and the highest placement of a Botswana beauty queen since Mpule Kwelagobe won Miss Universe 1999.